edzsheehy/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 redis-config:
 ```

+### Verify the configuration

-Use `kubectl exec` to enter the pod and run the `redis-cli` tool to check the current configuration:
+Use the following `kubectl exec` command to enter the Pod and run the `redis-cli` tool to check the current configuration:

 ```shell
 kubectl exec -it redis -- redis-cli
 ```

-Check `maxmemory`:
+#### Verify that maxmemory value and policy

+Run the following command to check the value of `maxmemory`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory
 ```

-It should show the default value of 0:
+The resulting output should show the default value of `0`:

 ```shell
 1) "maxmemory"
 2) "0"
 ```

-Similarly, check `maxmemory-policy`:
+Similarly, run the following command to check the value of `maxmemory-policy`:

 ```shell
 127.0.0.1:6379> CONFIG GET maxmemory-policy
 ```

-Which should also yield its default value of `noeviction`:
+This should show the default value of `noeviction`:

 ```shell
 1) "maxmemory-policy"
 2) "noeviction"
 ```

+### Configure the ConfigMap

-Now let's add some configuration values to the `example-redis-config` ConfigMap:
+The next step is to add some configuration values to the `example-redis-config` ConfigMap.
+Open your `example-redis-config.yaml` file and add the `maxmemory` and `maxmemory-policy` key-value pairs as shown here:

 {{% code_sample file="pods/config/example-redis-config.yaml" %}}

-Apply the updated ConfigMap:
+Next, run the following `kubectl` command to apply the updated ConfigMap to your cluster:

 ```shell
 kubectl apply -f example-redis-config.yaml
 ```

-Confirm that the ConfigMap was updated:
+Finally, run the following command to confirm that the ConfigMap was updated:

 ```shell
 kubectl describe configmap/example-redis-config